-Attention girls and women – go ahead and explore your genitals!
+Attention!
+Go ahead and explore your vulvas!
 (In a private setting, of course!)
 We don’t hear that very often do we?
-A brilliant and wonderful pelvic PT colleague in Australia, Lori Forner, B.ScH, MPhty(St), APAM, has put together a fantastic handout Exploring Your Genitals.
-A big thanks to Lori for providing this resource as a free PDF handout for anyone across the world to use!!
-Thank you, Lori!
+Check out this conversation with a brilliant and wonderful pelvic PT colleague in Australia, Lori Forner, B.ScH, MPhty(St), APAM.

 This is so important.
 Here are just a few reasons why:

 It’s important to know what your vulva looks like because you will recognize if there are changes over your lifetime and have a better chance of seeking help in a timely manner.
 This can relate to skin conditions, cancerous lesions or growths, and sexually transmitted infections.
 For example, I suspected a patient had vulvar cancer.
 I asked her if she has always had a certain mark on her labia and she admitted “I have no idea.
 I’ve never looked down there.”